w33tmaricich/OpenCV-Eye-Detection/README.md

 brew install opencv --env=std
 ```

-After all that is installed, a simple GCC should do the trick!
+After all that is installed, running make should do the trick!
+Check out my attached makefile for more information on including OpenCV while compiling with clang.

 If you are compiling on windows, good luck.
 Ill update this readme at a later time on the easiest way to get it compiled in Visual Studio.